-The person who is likely to know your child best is your child’s Guidance teacher and Head of House and they should also be your first point of contact if you have any concerns about your child.
+The person who is likely to know your child best is your child’s Guidance teacher and they should also be your first point of contact if you have any concerns about your child.

-We have three Houses at Glenrothes High School; each has a Depute Headteacher, a Head of House (who is also a Guidance teacher) and a PT Guidance.
+We have three Houses at Glenrothes High School; each has a Depute Rector and a PT Guidance.
 Siblings are mostly in the same House, which creates a stronger link between school and home.

-How can you contact your child’s Guidance Teacher/Head of House?
+How can you contact your child’s Guidance Teacher?